Resume Fonts & Design That Impress in 2026 (Without Breaking ATS Rules)

 A graphic designer picked a colorful template with layered text boxes.
 It looked amazing as a PDF, but it didn’t work for online uploads.
 When she used a clean, ATS-safe template to rebuild it, she got responses right away.

 If you prefer templates, choose one designed for ATS compatibility.
+Browse our professional resume templates — all built with ATS-safe formatting by default.

-For good options, check out Best Resume Builders in 2025 (Tried, Tested & Ranked for Every Job Type).
+For good options, check out Best Resume Builders in 2026 (Tried, Tested & Ranked for Every Job Type).
 It shows tools that mix creativity with compliance.

 Pro Tip: Think of design as a supporting role.
 It should highlight your experience — not steal the spotlight.